The PVHS offers many services to the community from adoptions to education campaigns.

 The PVHS is primarily funded by donations from individuals, by Pembina Valley cities, towns, and RMS, and by grants from other charitable foundations.

 A "no kill" shelter is one that does not euthanize healthy or treatable animals, even when the shelter is full.
 At the PVHS, no animal is euthanized for space.
-The management team of the PVHS manages admissions and resources through the use of wait lists and foster programs.
+The staff at the PVHS manage admissions and resources through the use of wait lists and foster programs.
 An animal may be humanly euthanized for untreatable behavior or health issues.

 No. Once the animal reaches our adoption area, they will remain there until they find a home.
 This can take days, weeks, months, or even years.
-The animal may be removed from the shelter to foster care if we fell it will increase their chances of getting adopted.
+The animal may be removed from the shelter to foster care, or relocated to a partner shelter, if we feel it will increase their chances of getting adopted.